4 Error checking and debugging

 We know something isn’t right here.
 Because we’re responsible researchers, we’ve taken time to understand our dataset and what plausible values should be and we know there’s no way that the average body mass of a penguin is 269 grams (unless the penguin is made of chocolate).
 But the code is running fine, we know it’s worked before, and we can’t see what we’ve done wrong.

 You can ask the AI to help you but you can’t just give it the code and output, you also need to tell it what you intended to do.
-In this case, all three AIs correctly identified that I had used sd instead of mean.
 The more complex your code, the more information you will need to give it in order for it to help you find the error.

 This is a good example of why there is no AI tool that allows you to skip understanding the data you’re working with and knowing what it is you’re trying to do.

-If you’re working in R Markdown or Quarto, sometimes the errors will stem from your code chunk settings or YAML.
+If you’re working in Rmd or Quarto, sometimes the errors will stem from your code chunk settings or YAML in the document.

 The code is fine, it provides a simple count of the number of observations in the dataset.
-But if you try and knit the file, you’ll get a long ! attempt to use zero-length variable name.
-Copilot wasn’t that helpful because all of its suggestions relate to checking your code:
+But if you try and knit the file in Rmd you’ll get a very long error message and if you render the file in Quarto, it will work, but it won’t actually execute the code, it will just render it as text.

 I know I might be starting to sound like a broken record but please remember that artificial intelligence is not actually intelligent.
 It’s not thinking, it’s not making conscious decisions, it has no expert subject matter knowledge.
 No matter how helpful it is, you must always check the output of the code it gives you.